-Nikki Reed Says Ian Somerhalder Threw Away Her Birth Control Pills When They Wanted To Get Pregnant
+Uh, Apparently Ian Somerhalder Threw Out Nikki Reed’s Birth Control Pills To Get Her Pregnant

 Having a child has got to be one of the most rewarding experiences ever.
 Combining the power of love and some good, ol' fashioned sexual intercourse to bring a human being into the world?
 That's for sure at the top of the list of the coolest things a person could do, and knowing when you're ready to have this epic experience is just as important of a milestone as actually having it.
 Most normal couples probably figure that out by talking about it first.
 But Nikki Reed says Ian Somerhalder threw away her birth control pills as his way of letting her know that, yes, they were going to have kids, and they were going to have them now.

 On the podcast Dr. Berlin's Informed Pregnancy, the host asked Reed and Somerhalder, parents of 2-month-old Bodhi Soleil Reed Somerhalder, when they knew they were ready to have kids.
 Reed said, "When [Somerhalder] threw out all my birth control pills."
 Ummm?

 Apparently, when the two were vacationing in Barcelona, Spain, in 2016, Somerhalder straight up dug through Reed's purse to find her birth control pack and pop out all of the pills.
 In an attempt to explain himself, he said, "We decided that we wanted to have children together, and it was just time.
 But unbeknownst to poor Nikki, she didn't realize that I was going to go in her purse and take out her birth control.
 By the way, it was the beginning of the pack, so I had to pop all those suckers out.
 There was like 25 of them.
 It is a lot of work, especially after a little bit of sangria."